Hold onto your hard-earned savings.

 Open every day of the week.
 Free every day of the week.

-Free every day.
+Free to everyone every day.

 Illinois residents can enjoy free admission on the following days: